 Today, the role of sound in science extends beyond the range of audible frequencies: Ultrasonic and other silent acoustic waves have made their way into researchers’ repertoire, helping them push the boundaries of conventional medicine and research.

 In examples from four Stanford labs, scientists are investigating the full spectrum, harnessing the nuances of noise and the power of acoustics to generate inventive, if not unexpected, technologies that show just how potent the combination of sound and science can be.

-Turning the irksome
+Turning the irksome into the advantage

 Nothing incites irritation in quite the same way as a lurking mosquito.
 But its high-pitched drone may actually help curb spikes in mosquito populations and, more importantly, the diseases that they pass on to humans.
 This, at least, is the premise behind Manu Prakash’s newly launched app, Abuzz.

 Prakash, PhD, assistant professor of bioengineering, created Abuzz to digitally identify and tag mosquito species based on their hums.
 His vision: build a “soundscape” that maps the global whereabouts of these voracious vectors and provide details about the diseases they can carry — Zika, malaria, dengue and the like.
 It may seem lofty, but Prakash asserts that all he needs is an avid user base with access to cellphones (“dumb” phones like a flip phone make the cut).

 “Our goal is to put the data in the hands of locals and public health organizations who are focused on mosquito-disease elimination,” Prakash says.
 “We want this to provide details of mosquito ecology — species, associated diseases, the location of the recording — so that it can be a worldwide awareness and alert system for disease-carrying mosquitoes.”